Insight206 logo Insight206 logo

 Teams don’t resist change because they dislike tools or process.
 They resist change they can’t yet see themselves inside of.

-Prototypes, interfaces, and early models aren’t about shipping faster.
-They’re about making consequences visible — so decisions can be made with eyes open instead of crossed fingers.
+Prototypes, interfaces, and early models aren’t about moving faster toward a solution.
+They’re about making consequences visible, so decisions can be made with eyes open rather than crossed fingers.

 Seeing before building doesn’t eliminate uncertainty.